 Make Sure that All Your Employees have Extensive and In-depth Product Knowledge

-If they themselves don’t know the chief characteristics and attributes of their products/services and the standard operating procedures (SOP) to deal with a specific problem, how can they be expected to effectively resolve customer problems?
+If they themselves don’t know the chief characteristics and attributes of their products/services and the standard operating procedures (SOP) to deal with a specific problem, how can they be expected to effectively resolve it?

 Empower Your Employees to Take the Necessary Measures and Steps

-Do Not Promise what You Can’t Deliver
+Do Not Promise What You Can’t Deliver

-As a result, they are not able to meet the requirements and expectations, which in turn damages the reputation of the company and results in an unsatisfied and unhappy customer; and we all know how an angry customer can harm an entire brand through negative word of mouth – especially through social media.
+As a result, they are not able to meet the requirements and expectations of the customers, which in turn damages the reputation of the company and results in an unsatisfied and unhappy customer; and we all know how an angry customer can bring down the entire company through negative word of mouth.

-Resolve Customer Complaints at Quickly as Possible
+Resolve Customer Complaints at the Earliest